How to stop contact form spam in wordpress

 6. Block URLs Inside Text Fields

 Many spambots are designed to distribute phishing links through contact forms.
-Sometimes, there may even may a real person submitting malicious links using your forms.
+Sometimes, there may even be a real person submitting malicious links using your forms.
 As you know, CAPTCHA and form tokens can’t stop a real human spammer.

 So if you’re receiving suspicious links through your form, you might want to block URL submissions in your form fields entirely.